Sekai-World/sekai-viewer/CONTRIBUTING.md

 3. ~~Ensure the test suite passes.
 (Not yet)~~
 4. Make sure your code lints.
 5. Format you code with `prettier`.
+6. Commit message with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style
-5. Issue that pull request!
+7. Issue that pull request!

 ## Any contributions you make will be under the GNU GENERAL PUBLIC LICENSE
 In short, when you submit code changes, your submissions are understood to be under the same [GNU GENERAL PUBLIC LICENSE](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.